 What we don’t: Those that require maximum stiffness should look elsewhere.

 Women’s version: Salomon X Pro 80 W

-There have been a number of recent innovations in ski boot design, but outside of advances in safety, a head moldable shell tops the list for us.
+There have been a number of recent innovations in ski boot design, but outside of advances in safety, a heat moldable shell tops the list for us.
 It delivers 90% of the fit and comfort that used to require a big money bootfitter, and all that’s needed is a ski shop with an oven.
 The highly customizable shell found in Salomon’s X Pro 100 is one of our favorites.
-Referred to as a 360-degree custom boot, every part of the shell that is black in color can be heated and manipulated for a tailored fit.
+Referred to as a 360-degree custom boot, the X Pro can be manipulated in all directions around the foot.
 The boot itself has a downhill focus and has been lauded for its support and smooth forward flex.
-Advanced or powerful downhillers may want to look into the upgraded 120 or 130 flex models, but we think the mid-range X Pro 100 is a great choice for intermediate skiers that spend more of their time carving the groomers.
+Advanced or powerful downhillers may want to look into the upgraded 120 or 130 flex models, but we think the mid-range X Pro 100 is a great choice for advancing intermediate skiers that spend more of their time carving the groomers.

 See the Salomon X Pro

 What we don’t: No 4th buckle for maximum hold.